 The Word of God...
 We believe both the Old and New Testament scriptures, as preserved, are the inerrant, infallible, inspired Word of God.
 All complete and sufficient, and are authoritative for faith and practice in the believers relationship with God.

 The One True God...
 The Bible teaches of the one Triune God, eternally existing in three persons, Father, Son, and Holy Spirit.
 Three distinct persons but without division of nature, essence or being.
-Co-equal in power and glory and having a distinct ministry in God’s relation to His creation and people.

 The Lord, Jesus Christ...
 The Bible teaches that Jesus Christ is the second person of the Triune God.
 Because God loves us, He sent Jesus into the world.
 Jesus never rebelled against God, but obeyed Him perfectly by dying in our place for our rebellion.
 But Jesus did not stay dead.
 After three days God raised Him to life, and He returned to heaven.
 One day Jesus will return to judge the world.
 If you trust in Jesus for the payment for your sins you will be forgiven.
 That trust restores us to the relationship with God that we were created to have, and means the difference between heaven and hell.

 The Holy Spirit...
 We believe the Holy Spirit is the third divine person of the Trinity that instantaneously and supernaturally indwells the hearts of those that receive the Lord Jesus as Savior.
 He regenerates, seals, anoints, guides, teaches and baptizes all believers into the Body of Christ.
 The Holy Spirit convicts the world of sin, of righteousness, and of judgment.